statamic/docs/content/collections/docs/upgrade-guide.md

 #### Tag Conditions

 Content tag conditions still exist, but now use our new content query builders under the hood.
-It's worth noting that some of these conditions may differ in behavior slightly, as they are now implemented using more agnostic query builder compatible comparisons or regular expressions instead of PHP logic.
-That said, the most notable breaking changes are as follows:
+It's worth noting some of these conditions may differ in behavior slightly, as they are now implemented using more agnostic query builder compatible comparisons or regular expressions instead of PHP logic.

+**The most notable breaking changes are as follows:**

 - All comparisons and regex patterns are now case-insensitive by default.
 - `is`, `equals`, `not`, `isnt`, and `aint` no longer work with `_strict` modifier.